Flavor & Ingredient Tips

 -

-Preheat your oven to 425°F (220°C).
+Preheat your oven to 220 degrees C (425 degrees F).
 Line a baking sheet with parchment paper or lightly grease it.

 -

-In a large mixing bowl, whisk together the flour, baking powder, baking soda, and salt until thoroughly combined.
+In a large mixing bowl, whisk together the flour, baking powder, baking soda, and salt.

 -

 Add the cold butter cubes to the flour mixture.
-Using a pastry cutter, two forks, or your fingertips, cut the butter into the flour until the mixture resembles coarse crumbs with some pea-sized butter pieces.
+Cut the butter in with a pastry cutter, two forks, or your fingertips until the mixture has coarse crumbs with some pea-size butter pieces.

 -

-Make a well in the center of the flour mixture and pour in the cold buttermilk.
+Make a well in the center and pour in the cold buttermilk.

 -

-Using a fork or wooden spoon, gently stir just until the dough comes together.
-Avoid overmixing; the dough should remain slightly sticky and shaggy.
+Stir gently with a fork or wooden spoon just until the dough comes together.
+The dough should look shaggy and slightly sticky.

 -

 Turn the dough onto a lightly floured surface.
-With floured hands, gently fold the dough over itself 3 to 4 times to create layers.
-Pat the dough into a rectangle about 3/4 inch thick.
+With floured hands, fold it over itself 3-4 times to create layers.

 -